rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 desired but a record with few or no access points is acceptable, or when particular language expertise among current cataloging staff is insufficient for proper subject analysis.
-For further information on creating DCRM(B) minimallevel descriptions, see Appendix D.
+For further information on creating DCRM(B) minimallevel descriptions, see Appendix D XXLINKXX.

-INTRODUCTION
-Descriptive 24 Cataloging of Rare Materials (Books) DCRM(B) core level provides for faithful transcription and exact physical description, a full complement of name headings, and at least one subject heading, but requires few notes.2 Core‐level records may be suitable for items or collections that carry enough bibliographical or artifactual significance to benefit from detailed description and controlled heading access, but for which the omission of most notes is acceptable.
-For further information on creating DCRM(B) core‐level descriptions, see Appendix C.
+**DCRM(B) core level** provides for faithful transcription and exact physical description, a full complement of name headings, and at least one subject heading, but requires few notes.<sup>2</sup> Core‐level records may be suitable for items or collections that carry enough bibliographical or artifactual significance to benefit from detailed description and controlled heading access, but for which the omission of most notes is acceptable.
+For further information on creating DCRM(B) core‐level descriptions, see Appendix C XXLINKXX.

+<small><sup>2</sup> If an institution is a BIBCO participant contributing core‐level records as part of the Program
+for Cooperative Cataloging (PCC), all headings must be established in the LC/NACO and LC/SACO Authority Files.</small>

-DCRM(B) full level represents the normative application of these rules, yet encompasses a range of potential levels of detail.
+**DCRM(B) full level** represents the normative application of these rules, yet encompasses a range of potential levels of detail.
 Full‐level records provide for faithful transcription and detailed, complete physical description.
 Although some notes are required (e.g., the source of the title proper if not the title page),